Boston Rambles

 The author and his sister Cheryl in Bermuda, 1970.4The keen-eyed observer will note that this is in fact a photograph of Spanish Point Beach, Bermuda, but it is the only one I have of the two of us together at the beach, so it will have to serve in the spirit of artistic license

-2 Responses to The Slowest (and Best) Route Possible: On Post Roads, Turnpikes, Highways, and the Art of Walking.
+2 Responses to The Slowest (and Best) Route Possible.

 1. […] discussed the development of transport corridors out from Boston in a previous entry, particularly the change from Post Roads to Turnpikes to Interstate Highways.
 One of the points I […]